This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Visiting the Colosseum and the Roman forum are on the top of most travelers list of must-see places when visiting Rome, Italy.
+Visiting the Colosseum and the Roman Forum are at the top of most travelers’ list of must-see places when visiting Rome, Italy.
 And they should be.

 You can’t walk through these iconic sites without feeling more connected to this ancient place.

 The Colosseum is a massive structure, actually the largest amphitheater in the world, that reportedly took only 8 years to make.